kylerobson/objective-c-style-guide/README.md

 When possible, always turn on “Treat Warnings as Errors” in the target’s Build Settings and enable as many [additional warnings](http://boredzo.org/blog/archives/2009-11-07/warnings) as possible.
 If you need to ignore a specific warning, use [Clang’s pragma feature](http://clang.llvm.org/docs/UsersManual.html#controlling-diagnostics-via-pragmas).

+## Snippets

+To make the Xcode code snippets consistent with this style guide, they can be edited.
+One way to edit them is with [this tool](http://cocoaholic.com/snippet_edit/).

 # Other Objective-C Style Guides

 If ours doesn’t fit your tastes, have a look at some other style guides: